gkos-bio/input_data_format/json_schema/evidence_codes.md

-## List of evidence codes that will be used by different CTTV pipeline projects
+## Evidence codes used by different CTTV pipeline projects

 Tech leads, please update this document if you start using any new evidence codes.